JoshuaKGoldberg/create-typescript-app/docs/Creation.md

 # Creating from the Terminal

-You can run `npx create-typescript-app` in your terminal to interactively create a new repository:
+You can run `npx create-typescript-app` in your terminal to interactively create a new repository in a child directory:

 ```shell
 npx create-typescript-app